 Tips for recording video

-- Make videos accessible to all students – provide transcripts and/or subtitles for self-created videos and lecture capture recordings.
-At very least a summary of what was covered will be helpful for students.
+- Make videos accessible to all students – provide transcripts and/or subtitles for self-created videos and lecture capture recordings (Panopto does this for you).
+A summary of what was covered will be helpful for students.

 - Use plain English – avoid colloquialisms, jargon, acronyms.